forbesmyester/pipeawesome2/README.md

 Some or all of this is possible to do with tools like `mkfifo`, depending on your skill level, but you certainly won't end up with something that is anywhere near as easy for someone to follow as the simple UNIX command shown earlier.

+If the idea of being able to put together more complex pipelines easily interests you, read on!

 ## An example project

 I decided to make a tic-tac-toe game to demonstrate the capabilities of this project.